AdobeDocs/analytics-platform.en/help/use-cases/cross-channel/call-center.md

 You can further increase insight with this table by splitting Calls by reason or category.

 1. Click the right chevron under the 'Call Reason' dimension in the list of components.
 This action reveals individual dimension values.
-2. Drag the desired dimension value(s) under the 'Calls' metric, which filters that metric by each respective call reason.
+2. Drag the desired dimension value(s) under the 'Calls' metric, which segments that metric by each respective call reason.
 3. Repeat for each call reason that you would like to drill into.
-Use the 'All sessions' filter to view the aggregate total.
+Use the 'All sessions' segment to view the aggregate total.

 <!-- screenshot -->